 These manufacturers have the deep pockets needed for the research and development to design complex vehicle components and build large production facilities.
-Electric vehicles, however, have fewer moving parts and do not require components such as transmissions, fuel systems, or catalytic converters.
-This has several implications.
+EVs, however, have fewer moving parts and do not require components such as transmissions, fuel systems, or catalytic converters.
+These differences have several implications.
 The impact of the shift will be large for firms building complex gas or diesel engines, but perhaps even greater for suppliers of parts and components that are not needed in EVs.
 International firms have built local supplier networks in countries where they manufacture or assemble vehicles.
-Thus, a drop in demand for car components could affect suppliers in countries such as Mexico or Turkey.
+Thus, a drop in demand for car components could affect suppliers in countries such as Mexico or Türkiye.
 Production of key EV components such as motors and batteries, in contrast, is still highly concentrated.
-Most lithium-ion battery cells today are manufactured in China, although additional large manufacturing is done in Hungary, Japan, South Korea, and the United States.
+Most lithium-ion battery cells today are manufactured in China, although additional large manufacturing is done in Hungary, Japan, the Republic of Korea, and the United States.

-As vehicle manufacturing shifts from complex engine systems to assembly of mostly standardized electric motors and battery packs, value-added in vehicles will come from clever integration of components.
-This leaves scope for new entrants that may be competitive even with smaller production runs and could be an excellent opportunity for manufacturers or assembly plants in low- and middle-income countries.
+As vehicle manufacturing shifts from complex engine systems to assembly of mostly standardized electric motors and battery packs, value added in vehicles will come from clever integration of components.
+This shift leaves scope for new entrants that may be competitive even with smaller production runs and could be an excellent opportunity for manufacturers or assembly plants in LMICs.
 In fact, the big auto manufacturers and powerhouse technology firms are already teaming with local car assemblers in Africa, Asia, and Latin America to bolster EV assembly lines (Arroyo-Arroyo and Vesin 2021).
-Innovative start-ups are emerging in Kenya, Rwanda, and Uganda to come up with affordable EV alternatives, particularly for 2Ws but also affordable options for buses and trucks in which the vehicle body is repurposed and an electric powertrain installed.
-Kenya's Opibus is an example of such start-ups.
+Innovative start-ups are emerging in Kenya, Rwanda, and Uganda to come up with affordable EV alternatives, particularly for two-wheelers but also affordable options for buses and trucks in which the vehicle body is repurposed and an electric powertrain installed.
+Kenya's Opibus is an example of such a start-up.

 Stricter climate policies will favor manufacturing locations with access to cleaner energy.
 EV battery production is a good example.
-The smaller its carbon footprint, the greater will be the environmental benefit of an EV relative to an internal combustion engine (ICE) vehicle.
-The production of a conventional gasoline car produces about 5 metric tons of $CO_2$ emissions and consumes approximately 100 gigajoule (GJ) of energy, whereas the production of a BEV (assuming a 24 kWh battery) produces more than 8 metric tons of $CO_2$ emissions and consumes about 180 GJ of energy.
-The lithium-ion battery alone accounts for an average 3 metric tons of the $CO_2$ emissions (Helms, Kämper, and Lambrecht 2015).
-Given the current power mix in different countries, battery cell manufacturing in China currently generates 1106 g $CO_2$ eq per kWh capacity, 745 g in Japan, 663 g in the United States, 634 g in South Korea and 468 g in the EU (Meyer et al. 2018).
-Battery production with a higher share of renewables in the power mix will have an advantage in places with strict climate policies, including possible border tax adjustments on the embedded $CO_2$ content of imports.
+The smaller its carbon footprint, the greater will be the environmental benefit of an EV relative to an ICEV.
+The production of a conventional gasoline car produces about 5 metric tons of CO_2 emissions and consumes approximately 100 gigajoules of energy, whereas the production of a battery electric vehicle (assuming a 24 kilowatt-hour battery) produces more than 8 metric tons of CO_2 emissions and consumes about 180 gigajoules of energy.
+The lithium-ion battery alone accounts for an average 3 metric tons of of CO_2 emissions (Helms, Kämper, and Lambrecht 2015).
+Given the current power mix in different countries, battery cell manufacturing in China currently generates 1,106 grams (g) of CO_2 equivalent per kilowatt capacity, 745 g in Japan, 663 g in the United States, 634 g in Korea, and 468 g in the European Union (EU) (Meyer et al. 2018).
+Battery production with a higher share of renewables in the power mix will have an advantage in places with strict climate policies, including possible border tax adjustments on the embedded CO_2 content of imports.